Ways of Being

 Ways of Being is a 2022 book on artificial intelligence and the natural world by James Bridle.

 A reviewer for The American Spectator said that the theme of the book was collaborative intelligence among humans, computers, and all of nature.

 A reviewer for Geographical said that the book described situations where humans developed remarkable new technology by observing natural processes.

 A reviewer for Kirkus Reviews described the book as scientifically precise but accessible to general audiences.

-Musician Brian Eno discussed the book with the author to discuss creativity in nature.
+Musician Brian Eno met with the author to discuss creativity in nature.